dib-lab/2022-paper-branchwater-software/manuscript.md

 (Table X).
 However, comprehensive discovery of relevant data sets is challenging.
-Metadata for these data sets is typically geared towards the submitting researcher's major findings and study questions, and cannot possibly cannot encompass the range of data available within.
+Metadata for these data sets is typically geared towards the submitting researcher's major findings and study questions, and moreover cannot possibly describe the full contents of the data.
 Furthermore, metadata provided at the time of submission can be incomplete or inconsistent, rendering systematic data set discovery intractable.